Make changes to a co-operative

 A special resolution is needed to change a co-operative's name.
 The text of the resolution should include alternative names for the co-operative in case the first preference is not available.

 Arrange the special resolution according to the co-operative’s rules.
-If the resolution passes, send the following to the Registrar within 28 days:
+If the resolution passes, apply via myCAV to change the co-operatives name within 28 days.

 After you lodge your application